-Manually Configuring Network Settings in Windows 2000, NT, or XP
+Manually Configuring Network Settings in Windows 2000 or XP

 - 1. Click "Start", "Settings", then "Control Panel". - 2.
 Double-click on the "Network and dial-up connections" icon (Windows 2000) or the "Network" icon (Windows XP). - 3.
 Right-click on the "Local Area Connection" associated with your network adapter and select "Properties" from the drop-down menu. - 4.
 In the "Local Area Connection Properties" window, click "Internet Protocol (TCP/IP)" and click the "Properties" button.
-The following screen will appear: - 5.
-If "Use the following IP address" (2) is selected, your Router will need to be set up for a static IP connection type.
+The following screen will appear:

+5. If "Use the following IP address" (2) is selected, your Router will need to be set up for a static IP connection type.
 Write the address information the table below.
 You will need to enter this information into the Router.

-6. If not already selected, select "Obtain an IP address automatically"(1) and "Obtain DNS server address automatically"(3).
-Click "OK".Your network settings are now configured for use with the Router.
+If not already selected, select "Obtain an IP address automatically" and "Obtain DNS server address automatically" Click "OK".

+Your network settings are now configured for use with the Router.

-Manually Configuring Network Adapters in Windows 98SE or Me
+Manually Configuring Network Settings in Windows 98 or Me

-- Right-click on "My Network Neighborhood" and select "Properties" from the drop-down menu. - Select "TCP/IP Settings" for your installed network adapter.
+- Right-click on "My Network Neighborhood" and select "Properties" from the drop-down menu. - 2.
+Select "TCP/IP -> settings" for your installed network adapter.
 You will see the following window.

 - 3. If "Specify and IP address" is selected, your Router will need to be set up for a static IP connection type.
 Write the address information in the table below.
-You will need to enter this information into the Router. - Write the IP address and subnet mask from the "IP Address" tab [3]. - Click the "Gateway" tab (2).
-Write the gateway address down in the chart. - Click the "DNS Configuration" tab [1].
-Write the DNS address(es) in the chart. - If not already selected, select "Obtain IP address automatically" on the IP address tab.
-Click "OK".
+You will need to enter this information into the Router. - 4.
+Write the IP address and subnet mask from the "IP Address" tab (3). - 5.
+Click the "Gateway" tab (2).
+Write the gateway address down in the chart.